-- a) To the extent that an area is within the control of TSA management and consistent with policies and procedures outlined in the TSA Occupational Safety and Health Manual, Chapters 14 and 15, TSA will: - i. monitor indoor air quality to ensure safe, healthful air quality; - ii. provide ergonomic equipment and facilities to employees as appropriate; and - iii. monitor noise levels and coordinate with worksite authorities to facilitate corrective actions to eliminate the hazard. - b) TSA will make reasonable efforts to coordinate with worksite authorities to mitigate employee exposure to insecticides and construction, renovation, maintenance, and cleaning chemicals in areas under TSA control.

-- c) TSA will make reasonable efforts to coordinate with worksite authorities to ensure that flooring covering in TSA work areas is properly cleaned and maintained. - 16.
+- a) To the extent that an area is within the control of TSA management and consistent with policies and procedures outlined in TSA Occupational Safety and Health Manual, Chapters 14 and 15, TSA will: (AGREED 7/26/12) - i. monitor indoor air quality to ensure safe, healthful air quality; - ii. provide ergonomic equipment and facilities to employees as appropriate; and - iii. monitor noise levels and coordinate with worksite authorities to facilitate corrective actions to eliminate the hazard. - b) TSA will make reasonable efforts to coordinate with worksite authorities to mitigate employee exposure to insecticides and construction, renovation, maintenance, cleaning chemicals in areas under TSA control.
+(AGREED 7/26/12) - c) TSA will make reasonable efforts to coordinate with worksite authorities to ensure that flooring covering in TSA work areas is properly cleaned and maintained.
+(AGREED 7/17/12) - 16.
 New Facilities: When a determination is made to acquire new or additional facilities, or to modify an existing facility or work area, management will notify the designated local union representative in advance of a plan for an infrastructure project over \$1,000.00 which substantially affects the working conditions of bargaining unit officers.
 The designated local union representative will have an opportunity to review and provide input on that plan.
+AGREED 7/17/12

-17. Space and Equipment for AFGE Locals:

-- a) TSA will provide each employee who TSA allows to serve on official time on a full-time basis for the Union with work space.
+- 17. Space and Equipment for AFGE Locals (AFGE 7/26/12) - a) TSA will provide each employee who TSA allows to serve on official time on a full-time basis for the Union with work space.
 Where practicable, this space will allow for easy access to employees and will be located at the airport.
-If space is not available on-site, it will be provided at a TSA offsite location.
-The space will contain, at a minimum, a desk, chair, and file cabinet or other storage space. - b) Within ninety (90) days following the effective date of this Agreement, the Parties will meet at the National level to discuss space and equipment issues for local union representatives.
-Unresolved issues may be referred to Resolution Process 1.
-Management will also, as soon as practicable after the effective date of this Agreement, make reasonable efforts to provide work space for use by each AFGE Local, either at the hub or a spoke within the jurisdiction of the Local. - c) TSA will provide each employee who TSA allows to serve on official time on a full-time basis for the Union with a computer with network access and a telephone with voice mail.
-Additional equipment may be furnished for the work area at the Union's expense consistent with available space. - 18.
-Management will adjust the schedule and tour of duty for union representative(s) as necessary to attend meeting scheduled by management, including internal investigative authorities, or a neutral third party external to TSA (e.g., EEOC, MSPB, arbitrator).
-Such meetings may include grievance presentations, oral responses, formal discussions, and predecisional disciplinary meetings.
-This adjustment of tour of duty will not result in an increase/decrease in the TSA Officer's hours.
+If space is not available on-site, it will be provided at a TSA off-site location.
+The space will contain, at a minimum, a desk, chair, and file cabinet or other storage space.
+(AGREED 7/26/12) - b) Within 90 days following the effective date of the CBA, the parties will meet at the National level to discuss space and equipment issues for local union representatives.
+Unresolved issues may be referred to RP1.
+Management will also, as soon as practicable after the effective date of this Agreement make reasonable efforts to provide work space for use by each AFGE Local, either at the hub or a spoke within the jurisdiction of the Local.
+AGREED 8/2/12 - c) TSA will provide each employee who TSA allows to serve on official time on a full-time basis for the Union with a computer with network access and telephone with voice mail.
+Additional equipment may be furnished for the work area at the Union's expense consistent with available space.
+(AGREED 7/26/12) - Union officials who are TSA employees may need their schedule and tour of duty adjusted to attend necessary representational meetings and formal discussions set by management.
+This adjustment of schedule or tour of duty will not result in an increase/decrease in the TSA Officer's hours.
+(ACCEPTING ATTEND) (AFGE 8/2/12 1:49am)